 Our clients include charitable bodies, universities, schools and colleges, health and social care providers, public authorities and commercial organisations generally as well as data rich businesses ranging from start ups processing data in novel ways through to large corporates involved with cloud computing and trans-border data flows.

 We deliver BCS (formerly ISEB) accredited training courses quarterly from our own offices and also on an in-house basis by arrangement.
-We also deliver tailored training to clients on information management issues including data protection and FOIA.
+We also deliver tailored training to clients on information management issues including data protection.
 This ranges from high level training to assist executive boards to identify risk and set strategic priorities, to detailed technical training for information governance officers, and whole workforce training to raise awareness, enhance compliance and comply with ICO recommendations following enforcement action.
 We provide regular updates and briefings on UK and European data protection and information law developments.

 We also work closely with the Centre for Information Law at the University of Winchester (one of only two such dedicated centres in the UK).